markashleybell/markashleybell.com/posts/helping-the-next-developer-readable-csharp-code.md

 Title: Helping The Next Developer: Readable C# Code
 Abstract: A few tips for writing C# code which explains itself clearly.
 Published: 2016-09-26 17:00
 Updated: 2016-09-26 17:00

-Today I'd like to share a few tips for writing readable, concise C# code, reducing the cognitive load for future maintainers.
-You shouldn't consider these “hard” rules, but it's definitely worth keeping them in mind.
+I'd like to share a few tips for writing concise, readable C# code.
+It's worth keeping them in mind if you want to make things easier for anyone maintaining your code.

 ## White space and indentation

-Indentation and white space help readers to parse related code blocks, so *keep them consistent*.
-Mismatched indentation can make your code *much* more difficult to understand.
-Following on from this…
+Indentation and white space help the reader to parse related code blocks, so *keep them consistent*.
+Mismatched indentation can make your code much more difficult to understand.

 ## Reduce line length